-\paragraph{Practical Implications.} It is maybe at first not entirely clear why we should care about \ER-completeness, when we know for most of those problems that they are \NP-hard.
-The answer has different aspects.
+\paragraph{Practical Implications.} At first glance, the significance of \ER-completeness might not be immediately apparent, particularly given that most of these problems are already known to be \NP-hard.
+The significance has different aspects.
 One reason is that we are intrinsically interested in establishing the true complexity of important algorithmic problems.
 Furthermore, \ER-completeness helps us to understand better the difficulties encountered when designing algorithms for those types of problems.
 While we have a myriad of techniques for NP-complete problems, most of these techniques are of limited use when we consider \ER-complete problems.
-The reason being that \ER-complete problems have an infinite set of possible solutions that are intertwined in a sophisticated way.
+The reason is that \ER-complete problems have an infinite set of possible solutions that are intertwined in a sophisticated way.
 Many researchers have hoped to discretize the solution space, but success was limited~\cite{Simon, matousek2014intersection}.
 The complexity class \ER connects all of those different problems and tells us that we can either discretize all of them or none of them.
 To illustrate our lack of sufficient worst-case methods, note that we do not know the smallest square container to pack eleven unit squares, see \Cref{fig:eleven}.